ngUpgraders/ng-forward/API.md

     outputs: ['optionSelect']
 })
 class MenuDropdown {
-    // Or you can use decorators instead of the properties above
+    // Or you can use decorators instead of the config properties above
     @Input() options;
     @Output() optionSelect = new EventEmitter;
 }